kakyoindonut321/web-music-maker/README.md

 - limited to 1/5 tempo bpm, which mean you cannot have 2 or more notes on the same beat
 - ~~password is not protected with encryption, who the fuck wants to steal your pattern anyway.~~ _abandoned_
 - many more, many less

+## UPDATE

+- I've made a severe and continuous lapse in my judgement, and I do not expected to be forgiven, I've mention before how you can save your patterns in our database with accounts?
+I've consider to abandon that idea as they also abandon making this as the assignment, and instead go with a cheap, download export and import instead.

+- YOU CAN NOW DRAG AND DRAW, THAT'S RIGHT, DRAG AND DRAW, NO MORE PAIN CLICKING

+- we decided to change the tempo from 1/4 to 1/8 to be more "accurate"